vuestorefront/vue-storefront/packages/core/docs/performance/other-optimizations.md

 If you are using the `@nuxtjs/google-fonts` package, you can use the [display](https://google-fonts.nuxtjs.org/options#display) property.

-## Avoid using more than one library version per page
+## Avoid using more than one library version per page :ledger:

 Check if your website doesn't use multiple versions of the same library.
 This will make the user download unnecessary data and slow down your page.
 Clean up the code and make sure you only use one version by running the following command.
 It will generate a report of what's in the final bundle.